 What do you think?
 Check out Taylor Square's potential!
-Combined with our #EastsideSydney Destination Marketing Strategy, we believe that our bold new vision for Oxford St & Taylor Sq is the most comprehensive plan yet put forward to revitalise Oxford St & Surrounds.
+Combined with our #EastsideSydney Destination Marketing Strategy and call for a 'comprehensive re-imagining of the 'lockout laws', we believe that our bold new vision for Oxford St & Taylor Sq is the most comprehensive plan yet put forward to revitalise Oxford St & Surrounds.

 Our concepts and plans are borne of conversations with many people over a significant amount of time, and we think we have struck a great balance, but that does not mean there is not room for improvement or change.
 We all move forward and upward together and so please contact us with your thoughts, ideas and suggestions.